operand/agency/README.md

 `"to"` field, the docstring of the action's method in the `"thoughts"` field, and each argument along with its type in the `"args"` field.

-So, a person using the web app UI can invoke the `list_files` action on `"Host.DemoSpace"` with the following syntax:
+So a person using the web app UI can invoke the `list_files` action on `"Host.DemoSpace"` with the following syntax:

 ```